aamrits/interview-questions-prep/javascript.md

 This method is useful for returning the first Promise that fulfills.
 Unlike `Promise.all()`, which returns an array of fulfillment values, we only get one fulfillment value(assuming at least one promise fulfills).
 This can be beneficial if we need only one promise to fulfill but we do not care which one does.

-Also unlike `Promise.race()`, which returns the first settled value (either fulfillment or rejection), this method returns the first fulfilled value.
+Also unlike `Promise.race()`, which returns the first settled value (either fulfillment or rejection), *this method returns the first fulfilled value*.
 This method will ignore all rejected promises up until the first promise that fulfills.

 ```javascript
 Example: